Grigor Dimitrov: 2009: First ATP Tour match win, Grand Slam debut

-2010: Top 250 debut, First Challenger title
+2010: Top 250 debut, first Challenger title

 Dimitrov started the season with a quarterfinal finish at a Challenger event of Internationaux de Nouvelle-Calédonie.
 He then attempted to qualify for the Australian Open, but lost in the first round to Robert Kendrick in three sets.

 He bounced back a week later by qualifying at the Honolulu Challenger, but lost to Donald Young in the second round.
 Dimitrov then participated for Bulgaria in the Davis Cup, claiming all three wins in a 3–2 victory over Monaco.
-Following the Davis Cup tie, Dimitrov had a number of early losses in various challenger tournaments.
+Following the Davis Cup tie, Dimitrov had a number of early losses in various Challenger tournaments.

-Dimitrov won his first ATP tour match of the year on the grass courts of the Aegon Championships in London.
+Dimitrov won his first ATP Tour match of the year on the grass courts of the Queen's Club in London.
 He beat Alex Bogdanovic before losing to world No. 31, Feliciano López, in the second round.
 He then had a great run in the Marburg Open, a Challenger event, where he came through qualifying to reach the semifinals where he lost out to Simone Vagnozzi.
 Dimitrov again had a number of disappointing losses in Challenger events and another Davis Cup tie.
 Dimitrov then participated in four futures tournaments, posting impressive results, including two tournament victories in Germany, and another in Spain.
 Dimitrov gained enough points to enter the world's top 250 for the first time in his career.

-His recent good form translated to the Challenger Tour, capturing three consecutive titles, the first coming at the IPP Trophy, defeating Pablo Andújar in three sets.
+His good form translated to the Challenger Tour, capturing three consecutive titles, the first coming at the Geneva Open Challenger, defeating Pablo Andújar in three sets.
 And back to back titles at the Bangkok Open, where he beat former top 20 player Dmitry Tursunov in the quarterfinals and Konstantin Kravchuk in the final, and at the Bangkok Open 2 defeating Alexander Kudryavtsev.
 He made an early exit in his first Challenger after a two-week break but bounced back a week later, beating top 100 player Lukáš Lacko and world No. 32 Michaël Llodra on the way to the final of the Open d'Orléans.
 In the final, Dimitrov lost to Nicolas Mahut in a third set tiebreak.
-After two disappointing Challenger tournaments in Germany, in which Dimitrov suffered first round exits, he reached the semifinals of IPP Open, his last tournament of the year.
+After two disappointing Challenger tournaments in Germany, in which Dimitrov suffered first round exits, he reached the semifinals of IPP Open in Helsinki, his last tournament of the year.
 There he played Lithuanian youngster Ričardas Berankis.
 After the loss of a tight first set in a tiebreak, Dimitrov dominated the second set but was dominated in turn by Berankis in a third set loss.
 In an off-court incident after the match, Dimitrov pushed the chair umpire with both hands and swore at him because he felt he was treated unfairly after some close calls in the first set tiebreak.
 Dimitrov was fined €2,000.
 By reaching the semifinals in Helsinki, Dimitrov reached his best ever ATP World ranking of No. 106.